bratpeki/modern-milkytracker-guide/docs/elems.md

 ![ui_settings_resolutions](../img/ui_settings_resolutions.png)<br>
 A listview of resolutions MT supports.

-Allows selection of an element from a list, either by double left-mouse clicking or right-mouse clicking on the element in the list.
+Allows selection of an element from a list, either by double left-clicking or right-clicking on the element in the list.

 Listviews have a scrollbar, which behavges an audio signal by es similarly to [sliders](#sliders), except for the fact they are vertical, and their fine tune buttons have the arrow characters,